narolan/dnd-cards/README.md

 # dnd-cards

-Welcome to DnD Cards, the purpose of this application is to provide you the ability to create your own cards for spells, monsters and maybe more to come.
+Welcome to DnD Cards!
+The purpose of this application is to provide you spells, monsters and maybe more to come.
+You can either view those in the application or save them to a PDF to be printed out.

+Currently, all the info is stored locally.
+We enable manual syncing by import/export available on the homepage.

 ## Demo